albertkun/22S-ASIAAM-191A/docs/help/index.md

 # Help

 If you run into any issues, please check the guides below first.
-Then feel free to ask on [Discord](https://discord.gg/BpWSHYNsZA) or the [GitHub discussion forums](https://github.com/albertkun/22S-ASIAAM-191A/discussions/categories/help-desk).
+Then feel free to ask on [Discord :material-discord:](https://discord.gg/BpWSHYNsZA) or the [GitHub discussion forums :material-github:](https://github.com/albertkun/22S-ASIAAM-191A/discussions/categories/help-desk).

-You can also contact me below if you have further questions.
+You can always contact me below if you have questions.

 ## Instructor Contact